bahrus/mount-observer/README.md

 The "scope" of the observer would be the ShadowRoot containing the script element (or the document outside Shadow if placed outside any shadow DOM, like in the head element).

-No arrays of settings would be supported within a single tag (as this causes issues as far as supporting a single onmount, ondimount, etc) event attribute.
+No arrays of settings would be supported within a single tag (as this causes issues as far as supporting a single onmount, ondismount, etc event attributes).

 ## Shadow Root inheritance